quiltdata/quilt/registry/README.md

 * Using your own domain name will make it easier to access your Quilt registry.

-Once the resources have been created, ssh into the EC2 instance and add add the config files, then run the services via Docker.
+Once the resources have been created, ssh into the EC2 instance and add add the config file as shown below, then run the services via Docker.

 Follow the instructions on [installing docker](#1.-install-docker-and-docker-compose).
 ```bash